Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Approach

-The depth image output by the 2D-STN at each time step is passed into a \emph{CNN classifier} (Conv$_{\text{3D}}$ + FC$_{\text{class}}$) for class label prediction.
+The depth image output by the depth layer at each time step is passed into a shape classifier (SC, Conv$_{\text{2D}}$ + FC$_{\text{class}}$) for class label prediction.
 Note that the classification is also based on the aggregated features of both current and past views:

 where $W_{\text{FC}}^{\text{class}}$ are the weights of FC$_{\text{class}}$.